top of page

 Money troubles can often lead to headaches and heartaches in marriages.
 Picture a tug of war over financial issues, and you'll understand how it can shake up the happiness and harmony in a relationship.

-Back in 2012, researchers Dew, Britt, and Huston embarked on a journey to uncover how arguing over finances could impact marital bliss over time.
-What they found was a bit unsettling: couples that frequently squabbled over money typically ended up less satisfied with their marriages, and were more likely to call it quits.
+In 2012, researchers Dew, Britt, and Huston embarked on a journey to uncover how arguing over finances could impact marital bliss over time.
+What they found was a bit unsettling: couples that frequently squabbled over money typically ended up less satisfied with their marriages and were more likely to call it quits.

 Just four years later, another duo of researchers, Doherty and Simmons, painted a similar picture.
 They discovered that financial stress, like a mountain of debt, no job, or a skinny paycheck, was a primary cause of marital disagreements.
 As financial pressures increased, so did the frequency of squabbles between partners.

-It's clear then, that money woes have a way of creeping into and wreaking havoc in marriages, causing tension to rise and harmony to plummet.
-This underlines the importance of good old conversation and smart money moves to keep the love, and the finances, sailing smoothly.
+It's clear then that money woes have a way of creeping into and wreaking havoc in marriages, causing tension to rise and harmony to plummet.
+This underlines the importance of good old conversation and smart money moves to keep the love and finances sailing smoothly.

 Whether or not money can buy happiness is debatable.
 However, it is widely understood that money provides more financial security, reducing marital stress.